Alaa-Eldeen-Essam/rag-chat/docs/visibility.md

 Backend helper methods (e.g. `get_all_accessible_assets`) enforce visibility rules and return the list of accessible assets for the current user.
 The RAG endpoint then searches across those assets, grouped by project, so global and department-visible content is available even if it was uploaded under another user’s project.

+## OCR-Derived Content

+When a file is ingested, the system first tries normal text extraction.
+If it detects that a PDF contains little or no text, or if the file is an image, it may run OCR (Tesseract) to extract text instead.
+This does **not** change the asset’s visibility: the same `asset_visibility` / `asset_department` rules apply to OCR-derived chunks.

+Chunks produced via OCR are marked in their metadata, which you may see in internal tools:

+- `ocr_used: true` – the text for this chunk came from OCR rather than a native text layer.
+- `ocr_lang: "eng+ara"` (or similar) – which Tesseract languages were used.

+These flags are informational only; they do not affect who can access the chunk, only how the content was obtained.